 16 Jun Underpinning a House

-Has anyone ever suggested that your house might need to be underpinned?
+Has someone mentioned underpinning a house before or that your house in particular needs underpinning?
 The suggestion strikes fear in many people.
 Part of that is because it can be an expensive process, but there are also many misunderstandings about underpinning and what it means for a building.

 What Is Underpinning?